TylerJamesMalloy/stable-baselines/stable_baselines/clac/Readme.md

 Notes
 -----

-- Original paper: In Preperation for ICLR
+- Original paper: In Preperation for ICML

-    The default policies for CLAC differ a bit from others MlpPolicy: it uses ReLU instead of tanh activation, to match the original paper
+    The default policies for CLAC differ a bit from others MlpPolicy: it uses ReLU instead of tanh activation, to match the original SAC paper

 Can I use?